 - Less predictability makes it more difficult to plan for your other financial goals.

-Fixed or Adjustable-Rate Mortgage: Which Is Better?
+Fixed or Adjustable-Rate Mortgage: Which Is Right for You?

 There are many factors that can help determine what type of interest rate is best for you — including your financial situation, the initial rate, and how long you plan to say in the home.